bufbuild-ru/docs/docs/bufstream/observability/metrics/index.md

 ## Controlling metric cardinality

 By default, Bufstream reports metrics for individual topics, partitions, and consumer groups.
 In some environments, reporting metrics at the default cardinality may be too expensive.
-For example, if topics typically have hundreds of partitions, reporting per-partition metrics requires a significant cost in the monitoring system.To support environments with high cardinality, Bufstream supports aggregating metrics for topics, partitions, and consumer groups.
+For example, if topics typically have hundreds of partitions, reporting per-partition metrics requires a significant cost in the monitoring system.

+To support environments with high cardinality, Bufstream supports aggregating metrics for topics, partitions, and consumer groups.
 To configure aggregation in the Helm chart, use the following settings:

 ```yaml
 observability: